Point Pleasant Beach, New Jersey: Education

-Point Pleasant Beach High School 367 students in grades 9–12.
+Point Pleasant Beach High School 326 students in grades 9–12.

 In addition to the students of Point Pleasant Beach, the district also serves the students of Bay Head and Lavallette for grades 9–12 and those from Mantoloking for K–12, as part of sending/receiving relationships.
 Some outside students attend the district's schools on a tuition basis.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 29.66 mi of roadways, of which 18.50 mi were maintained by the municipality, 7.86 mi by Ocean County and 3.30 mi by the New Jersey Department of Transportation.

-New Jersey Route 35 is the main highway serving Point Pleasant Beach.
+Route 35 is the main highway serving Point Pleasant Beach.
 The highway traverses the borough north to south, connecting Point Pleasant Beach to Bay Head and Brielle.
-New Jersey Route 88 has its eastern terminus at Route 35 along the southwest edge of Point Pleasant Beach, from which point it heads west through Point Pleasant and onward to Lakewood.
+Route 88 has its eastern terminus at the intersection of Route 35 along the southwest edge of Point Pleasant Beach, from which point it heads west through Point Pleasant and onward to Lakewood.

 Public transportation

-NJ Transit trains stop at the Point Pleasant Beach station on Arnold Avenue with service on the North Jersey Coast Line north to Penn Station Newark, Hoboken Terminal, and Penn Station New York in Midtown Manhattan.
+NJ Transit trains stop at Point Pleasant Beach on Arnold Avenue with service on the North Jersey Coast Line north to Newark Penn Station, Hoboken Terminal, and New York Penn Station.

 NJ Transit provides bus service between the borough and Philadelphia on the 317 route along with local service on the 830 route.

 Ocean Ride local service is provided on the OC3A Brick—Point Pleasant and the OC4 Lakewood—Brick Link routes.